ETC-A/etca-spec/extensions/expanded-opcodes/README.md

     `rh0` will be 0, the negative flag will be cleared, and the zero flag will be set.
 4) This is an arithmetic right shift, which shifts in the most significant bit of A instead of always shifting in 0.
-5) The notation C:A represents combining the carry flag with the value in register `A`.
-If the operation size is `half`, the value is `C AAAA AAAA`, a 9-bit value.
-The `RCL` instruction rotates this 9-bit value left.
-The `RCR` instruction rotates the value `AAAA AAAA C` to the right.
-The operation is analogous for other operation sizes.

 Consider the `rclh` operation.
 Since only the 3 least significant bits of `B` are used to determine shift amounts,